 - Preventing cruelty to children or animals

-IRS requirements for tax exemption vary for different types of nonprofits, so it’s important for organizers to understand the rules and comply with them to maintain tax-exempt status and follow this how to incorporate a nonprofit organization checklist.
+IRS requirements for tax exemption vary for different types of nonprofits, so it’s important for organizers to understand the rules and comply with them to maintain tax-exempt status and follow this handy checklist.

 Nonprofit Entity Type Legal and Tax Considerations